 Members of the CHSA accept this Code of Practice and agree:

-To observe this Code of Practice and to comply with the terms of all CHSA accreditation schemes to which we are a party and to comply with changes to this Code of Practice which are notified to us.
+1. To observe this Code of Practice and to comply with the terms of all CHSA Accreditation Schemes as applicable and to comply with any changes to this Code of Practice as notified to them from time to time.

-To ensure all public statements made by and on behalf of the member are decent, honest and truthful and is in the spirit of the Association.
+4. To ensure all public statements made by and on behalf of the Member are decent, honest and truthful and in the spirit of the Association.

-To ensure no false or exaggerated claims are made verbally, in literature or in any other way
+5. To ensure no false or exaggerated claims are made verbally, in literature, electronically or in any other way

-To apply the highest ethical standards and never knowingly operate business or communicate in such a way as to bring the cleaning and hygiene industry into disrepute
+6. To apply the highest ethical standards and never knowingly operate business or communicate in such a way as to bring the Cleaning and Hygiene Industry or the CHSA into disrepute

-To provide evidence on request for product and service claims, particularly with reference to certifications and accreditations
+7. To hold and provide evidence on request for product and service claims, particularly with reference to legislation, certifications and accreditations

-To ensure that customers are kept advised of the effect of changes in product formulations likely to lead to different in-use handling or Health and Safety instructions
+8. To ensure that customers are kept advised of the effect of changes in legislation and product specifications likely to lead to different in-use handling or Health and Safety implications

-To provide proper training for sales and back-up staff to enable them to give professional advice on the use of materials and equipment offered for sale.
+10. To provide proper training for sales and support staff to enable them to give professional advice on the use of materials and equipment offered for sale.

-To refrain from making inaccurate, misleading or malicious statements, whether deliberate or not, concerning a competitive product or service.
+11. To refrain from making inaccurate, misleading or malicious statements, whether deliberate or not, concerning a Competitor, product or service.

-To investigate any complaint raised by a customer and if the complaint is justified to take all necessary action required to rectify the situation.
+13. To investigate in a reasonable timeframe any complaint raised by a customer and if the complaint is justified to take all necessary action required to rectify the situation with the minimum of delay.

-To pay all membership fees (including those applicable to any accreditation scheme to which we are a party) as and when requested by the CHSA.
+16. To pay all membership fees (including those applicable to any accreditation scheme to which the member is a party) as and when requested by the CHSA.

-That the CHSA may publicise details of our expulsion (should that occur).
+17. That the CHSA may publicise details of the expulsion of any member of CHSA, should that occur.

 Subscribe to our Newsletter